waleedhad/AudioMuse-AI-cuda_12.2/README.md

         *   Essentia and TensorFlow models analyze tracks for features (tempo, key, energy) and predictions (genres, moods, etc.).
         *   Analysis results are saved to PostgreSQL.
     *   **Clustering Phase:**
+        *   The option to use embeddings for clustering is currently available in the "Advanced" section of the UI.
+        *   The system can use either the traditional feature vectors (derived from tempo, moods, energy, etc.) or the richer MusiCNN embeddings directly for clustering, based on user configuration.
         *   An evolutionary algorithm performs numerous clustering runs (e.g., K-Means, DBSCAN, or GMM) on the analyzed data.
 It explores different parameters to find optimal playlist structures based on a comprehensive scoring system.
 *   **Playlist Generation & Naming:**
     *   Playlists are formed from the best clustering solution found by the evolutionary process.